genomicsclass/book/pages/modeling.md

 ![plot of chunk unnamed-chunk-1](figure/modeling-unnamed-chunk-1.png)

 But this does not imply that every dataset we collect will follow a normal distribtion.
 Example are: coin tosses, the number of people who win the lottery, and US incomes.The normal is not the only parametric distribution that is available from modeling.
 Here we show we describe some useful parametric distribution and their use in genomics.
-For many more please consult these books [CITE books]

 ## The Binomial distribution